cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

       -  This type requires v1.7 or higher of kube-dns, or CoreDNS version 0.0.8 or higher.

 - In GKE
-  - LoadBalancers give access to a <font color=red> regional Network Load Balancing configuration </font> by default.
+  - LoadBalancers give access to a <font color=OrangeRed> regional Network Load Balancing configuration </font> by default.
-  - To get access to a <font color=red> global HTTP(S) Load Balancing configuration </font>, use an Ingress object.
+  - To get access to a <font color=OrangeRed> global HTTP(S) Load Balancing configuration </font>, use an Ingress object.

 **Services and Labels**
 - A Service routes traffic across a set of Pods.